adap/flower/src/swift/flwr/Sources/Flower/flwr.docc/How-to-Configure-Serialization.md

 # How to configure serialization

-This tutorial provides instructions on configuring serialization in the Flower iOS SDK.
+This guide shows you how to configure serialization in the Flower iOS SDK.

 ## Overview